 We often think that public services have terrible websites.
 However, the Greenwich Library’s WordPress website shows that this doesn’t have to be the case.

 Usability was the primary goal of this website design.
 Form followed function.
-The redesign of the website took two years of research, user testing, and design work.
+The website redesign took two years of research, user testing, and design work.
 The library director, Barbara Ormerod-Glynn, explained that the update was vital because it would allow the library to provide services at all time of day, every day.
 They addressed a lot of user concerns with their WordPress website to make sure people could find what they were looking for even in an ocean of content and information.

 Angry Birds is a very popular mobile game, with a lot of spinoffs and even an animated movie.
 They also use WordPress to create one of the most professional websites that still captures the game’s sense of weird chaos and fun.
 It incorporates the game’s visuals as the backdrop of every page on the site.
 It keeps the same feeling as the game while making sure users can find what they’re looking for.